willingc/willing-consulting-2022/docs/blog/posts/2018-10-01-jupyter-ipython.md

 date: 2018-10-01
 authors: [willingc]
 tags: [jupyter, learning, ipython]
+description:
-description: "Here are some resources that I have found helpful when learning Jupyter or IPython."
+  Here are some resources that I have found helpful when learning Jupyter or IPython.
 ---

 # Cool Stuff with Jupyter and IPython